Country Living in a Cariboo Valley

 By Annie

-I’ve been growing Valerian in many gardens of my past, well before we moved up here to the Cariboo.
+I’ve been growing Valerian herb in many gardens of my past, well before we moved up here to the Cariboo.
 It is a wonderful perennial plant, so it dies back in the fall and then grows again in the spring.
-You can grow them from seed or buy one in a container and transplant it.
+You can grow them from Valerian seeds or buy Valerian seedlings in a container and transplant it.

 Grow Valerian in any flower bed and the bees will come to the flowers

-Grow Valerian and see how the bees are attracted to the heavily scented flowers.
+Grow Valerian and see how the butterflies are attracted to the heavily scented flowers.

 How to Plant Valerian